mbierman/Firewalla-NextDNS-CLI-install/README.md

 Make sure the "4m" is < the amount of time between runs.
 So here we have run every 5 minutes and don't let the script run longer than 4 minutes.

 You can also send a notification via IFTT.
 This requires IFTTT to send the notifiction.
 Edit `/data/nextdnsdata.txt` to include your IFTTT API Key.

+### Known issue
+The monitoring script seems to confict with Firewalla and it will often restart nextdns unnecessarily.
+As a result, I suggest not using the the testing script for the time being until I can figure this out.

 # Uninstalling